-On I September 2009 a global exploration target size for Warramboo EL3699 was announced.
+On 1 September 2009 a global exploration target size for Warramboo EL3699 was announced.
 The review of exploration potential was undertaken by Coffey Mining, utilising available information, including historical data, geophysics, drill analysis and assays.
 This interpretation suggests an exploration potential of between 2.8 - 5.7 billion tonnes of magnetite gneiss at the Warramboo project.
-Magnetic anomalies indicate potential for at least 95km cumulative strike length of magnetite gneiss over the project area.
+Magnetic anomalies indicate potential for at least 95km cumulative strike length of magnetite gneiss over the project area (Figure 5).
 The substantial target suggests potential for necessary project size and status to justify a standalone export operation.

-The Coffey Mining summary is supported by a more detailed study report.
-The exploration target excludes the 110 million tonnes inferred Mineral Resource announced on 7 August 2009.
+The Coffey Mining summary (see table overleaf) is supported by a more detailed study report.
+The exploration target excludes the 110Mt inferred Mineral Resource announced on 7 August 2009.